-''' Values of these entries might be different for that same key.
-Which value should be set for the key?
+''' Which value should be set for the key?
 Conflict is resolved by the policy set here.
-Default policy is hz.ADD_NEW_ENTRY There are built-in merge policies such as There are built-in merge policies such as com.hazelcast.map.merge.PassThroughMergePolicy; entry will be added if there is no existing entry for the key. \verb|com.hazelcast.map.merge.PutIfAbsentMapMergePolicy| ; entry will be added if the merging entry doesn't exist in the cluster. com.hazelcast.map.merge.HigherHitsMapMergePolicy; entry with the higher hits wins. {\it com.hazelcast.map.merge.LatestUpdateMapMergePolicy} ; entry with the latest update wins. <merge-policy>MY_MERGE_POLICY_CLASS</merge-policy> </map> </hazelcast> '''
+Default policy is hz.ADD_NEW_ENTRY There are built-in merge policies such as There are built-in merge policies such as com.hazelcast.map.merge.PassThroughMergePolicy; entry will be added if there is no existing entry for the key. com.hazelcast.map.merge.PutIfAbsentMapMergePolicy ; entry will be added if the merging entry doesn't exist in the cluster. com.hazelcast.map.merge.HigherHitsMapMergePolicy ; entry with the higher hits wins. com.hazelcast.map.merge.LatestUpdateMapMergePolicy ; entry with the latest update wins. --> <merge-policy>MY_MERGE_POLICY_CLASS</merge-policy> '''